kuvivek/drivingTheoryInGermany/README.md

 ✅ For an extended braking distance
 ❌ For increased tyre traction
 **Comment**: The poor visibility caused by fog, rain and swirling water also makes my vehicle less visible to others.
 I have to expect
 this and a longer braking distance.
 Because the grip on wet roads does not increase, but naturally decreases!
+Note: tyre traction means
+tyre grip.

 286. Where must you be prepared to encounter sudden fog?
 ✅ Near rivers